skoropadas/semantic-release-telegram-bot/README.md

 In this example:

--   A success message will be sent to `release/*.x.x` branches
+-   Only a failure message will be sent to `PrivateChatId` chat, also the messages changed to `Oops!`
--   Fails in `release/*.x.x` branches will be sent to `PrivateChatId`
+-   Success messages from `rc` branches will be sent to `PrivateChatId` chat
--   Successes and fails messages from `beta/*.x.x` branches will be sent to `PrivateChatId`
+-   Only a success message from `release` branches will be sent to `PublicChatId` chat
+-   All success messages changed to `Here is the new release!`

 ### Custom inline template